Genivia/RE-flex/README.md

-- Includes many examples, such as a mini C compiler to Java bytecode, a tokenizer for C/C++ source code, a tokenizer for Python source code, a tokenizer for Java source code, and much more.
+- Includes many examples, such as a mini C compiler to Java bytecode, a tokenizer for C/C++ source code, a tokenizer for Python source code, a tokenizer for Java source code, Lua, JSON, XML, YAML, and more.
-- Extensive documentation in the online [User Guide][manual-url].
 - Compatible with Flex and Bison to eliminate a learning curve, making a transition from Flex++ to RE/flex frustration-free.
-- Integrates seamlessly with Bison and generates Reentrant, Bison-Bridge, Bison-Locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison Complete Symbols.
+- Auto-generates code that integrates seamlessly with Bison Reentrant, Bison-Bridge, Bison-Locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison Complete Symbols.
-- IEEE POSIX P1003.2 standard compliant (like Lex and Flex).
-- Includes methods for lexical and syntax error reporting and recovery.
+- Generates code and includes methods for lexical and syntax error reporting and recovery.
-- Generates reusable source code that is easy to understand.
+- The generated scanner source code is structured and easy to understand.
 - Fully supports Unicode and Unicode properties `\p{C}`, including Unicode identifier matching for C++11, Java, C#, and Python source code.
 - Auto-detects UTF-8/16/32 input to match Unicode patterns.